 Rev. Victoria Larson,

 Pastor Larson is a self-professed liturgy nerd who enjoys creative writing, social dancing, and long walks with her dog Zin and a good podcast on.
 She is currently studying for a Doctor of Theology degree at Duke Divinity School, focused on Liturgics and empowered by the Holy Spirit and a lot of coffee.

 The Rev. Linnéa Clark

 Pastor Linnéa loves cats, tea, social justice, knitting with hand-spun yarn, and creative liturgical aesthetics.
-She serves at Emanuel Lutheran Church (ELCA) in New Brunswick, NJ, where she goes through a lot of beeswax.
+She serves at St. Mark Lutheran Church (ELCA) in Hamilton, NJ, where she goes through a lot of beeswax.

 Rev. Emily Trubey-Weller